-Assists with all clinical and regulatory activities for the Clinical Research Center and supports the team by establishing priorities for workflow within the Department.
-The CRCIII provides support and oversight to others in the conduct of both clinical and regulatory activities.
+Assist with all regulatory activities for the Clinical Research Center and support the team by establishing priorities for workflow within the Department.
+The CRCIII provides support and oversight to others in the conduct of regulatory activities.

 Ensures necessary documentation, i.e., licenses, CVs, 1572, Lab values, CLIA, CAP, and IRB rosters, as well as other required regulatory documents required are on file prior to initiation of any protocol.

 Minimum Education and Experience:

 Equivalent education, experience, and/or training may be substituted for the degree requirements.

 Required Knowledge, Skills, and Abilities:

 Strong organizational and administrative skills; detail oriented.
 Solid computer skills (Microsoft Word and Excel).